josmar-crwdstffng/angular/aio/content/guide/service-worker-getting-started.md

     What went wrong?
     Nothing, actually.
-    The Angular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
+    The Angular service worker is doing the associated job and serving the version of the application that it has **installed**, even though there is an update available.
-    In the interest of speed, the service worker doesn't wait to check for updates before it serves the application that it has cached.
+    In the interest of speed, the service worker does not wait to check for updates before it serves the application that it has cached.

     Look at the `http-server` logs to see the service worker requesting `/ngsw.json`.
     This is how the service worker checks for updates.